“A good school provides a rounded education for the whole person.

 - Create a safe caring environment in which all children feel encouraged to speak and listen as appropriate.

-- Hear children read on a regular basis and send reading books home daily along with a reading record for teacher and parental contributions.
+- Hear children read on a regular basis and send reading books home with a reading record for dialogue between school and home.

 - Encourage children to develop a clear and legible handwriting style.

-- Maintain records of pupil achievement to assess their progress and build upon their success.
+- Maintain records of pupil achievement to assess their progress and build upon success.

 Reading: Word Reading and Comprehension